Learning how to fix a leaking chimney can save you time and money!

 Note: You’ll need to install some ice and water shield and once you shingle and step flash it you’ll need to install counter flashing.

-Still can’t figure it out?
-Well, those two reasons above are the most common but most expensive ways to fix your chimney.
-They’re the most expensive because they’re the proper way to do it, but there are cheaper avenues to explore before spending the big bucks.
+Still can’t figure it out why your chimney is leaking?
+Well, those two reasons above are the most common ways to fix your chimney.
+Granted, they’re also the proper way to do it, but there are cheaper and easier avenues to explore if you are trying to avoid bringing in the pros.

-Those three things won’t last long, but they will help you in the short term so you can prepare for a chimney repair or a new roof.
-Make sure that the roofers install a new chimney counter flashing every time if you’re getting a new roof!
+These three repairs won’t last long, but they will help you in the short term so you can prepare for a professional chimney repair or a new roof.
+When it is time for a new roof, make sure your contractor takes the time to install a new chimney counter flashing system.
+Not only is this required by most building codes, but it will save you time, money, and unneeded stress down the road.

 |“It is our goal to treat your project as if it were our own home with unmatched workmanship and communication” -Dreamworx COO and Co-Owner, Steve Snyder|